 When the above methods are ineffective, total joint replacement may be indicated in severe cases.

-Under the direct guidance of MD., PhD.
-Dang Trieu Hung, currently Deputy Head of the Department of Odonto-Stomatology at Hanoi Medical University Hospital and a member of the Professional Advisory Board at Herident Dental Clinic, we are confident in being a reliable address for everyone to entrust their family's oral health.
+Under the direct supervision of Dr. Dang Trieu Hung, MD, PhD, currently Deputy Head of the Department of Odonto-Stomatology at Hanoi Medical University Hospital and a member of the Professional Advisory Board at Herident Dental Clinic, we are confident in being a reliable address for everyone to entrust their family's oral health.

 Contact the Hotline or visit the clinic for timely consultation and treatment!